AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_displayviewhelpers.rst

    Remove a (display, view) pair including the associated color space (only if not used).
 Note that the view is always removed but the display is only removed if empty.

-.. py:function:: RemoveDisplayView(config: PyOpenColorIO.Config, displayName: str, viewName: str) -> None
-   :module: PyOpenColorIO.DisplayViewHelpers

-   Remove a (display, view) pair including the associated color space (only if not used).
-Note that the view is always removed but the display is only removed if empty.

-   .. doxygennamespace:: OpenColorIO_v2_0::DisplayViewHelpers
-      :members:
-      :undoc-members: